 If a manufacturer states their dog food is “organic” the food must contain at least 95% organic ingredients and must identify the organic ingredients in the ingredient list i.e. “organic brown rice”, “organic chicken”, “organic poultry meat” etc.

-One thing is for sure; genuinely organic ingredients are significantly more expensive to produce which means that the dog food will almost certainly contain less meat than non-organic dog food and cost more.
+It is also worth noting that genuinely organic ingredients are significantly more expensive to produce which means that the dog food will almost certainly contain less meat than non-organic dog food and cost more.

 “Hypoallergenic” is another popular claim and it’s used to describe any ‘limited ingredient food’ that doesn’t contain anything commonly linked to allergies.
-This may sound sensible, especially if you have a beloved family member with a sensitive tummy or itchy skin …until you realise that any individual dog can be allergic to any protein source or any particular ingredient – limited or not.
+This may sound sensible, especially if you have a dog with a sensitive tummy or itchy skin; until you realise that any individual dog can be allergic to any protein source or any particular ingredient – limited or not.
 So ‘novel’ or ‘limited-ingredient foods’ can’t really be considered non allergenic.

-For these reasons, IMO, ‘hypoallergenic’ is misleading.
+For these reasons, in my opinion, ‘hypoallergenic’ is misleading.
 While nothing ever works for all dogs, I’ve had much better luck managing food allergies and sensitivities in dogs using a hydrolyzed food or home-prepared diet.